 Our department also offers a 20 credit hour minor in computer science, which, when combined with majors in any of SLU's college, can help students better appreciate how computing technologies can be used to further one's goals in just about any area of society.

-At the graduate level, we offer a Doctoral program in Computer Science (apply here for PhD program), as well as Master of Science programs in both Computer Science and Software Engineering (apply here for MS programs).
+At the graduate level, we offer a Doctoral program in Computer Science (apply here for PhD program), as well as Master of Science programs in Artificial Intelligence, Computer Science, and Software Engineering (apply here for MS programs).
 The MS degrees rely upon a common set of courses, but with curricular guidelines that balance the combination of required and elective courses.
-The MS in Computer Science providies greater breadth of knowledge in the field, enabling students to continue on to a doctoral program or to be well-prepared for a variety of research and development positions in industry.
+The MS in Computer Science provides greater breadth of knowledge in the field, enabling students to continue on to a doctoral program or to be well-prepared for a variety of research and development positions in industry.
 The MS in Software Engineering curriculum is more tailored and professionally-oriented, enhancing students' skills and experience in developing high-quality, large-scale software systems.
 The MS in Artificial Intelligence provides students with depth of knowledge in AI/ML techniques and explores applications in partnership with faculty across the University.

 Our department also participates (along with Biology, Chemistry, and Mathematics & Statistics) in delivering an innovative and interdisciplinary MS in Bioinformatics and Computational Biology program.
 This program teaches students to use computational techniques and data analyses to advance core understanding and innovation surrounding biological systems.

 Accelerated Bachelors/Masters Programs

 For existing undergraduate students, SLU offers a variety of Accelerated Bachelors/Masters curricula.
 These "ABM" combinations typically allow students to graduate with both a bachelors degree and a masters degree with an integrated five-year plan that allows some graduate work to be completed while still an undergraduate student.
 Click here for more information on the available combinations and procedures.

 Pathways for International Students